This is where bright thinkers blossom.

 The Guidance team is not only a support for our students and families but also a integal part of our character education program in Lower School.

 We believe that how children learn is just as important as what they are learning.
-The emphasis is on helping students develop their academic, social, and emotional skills in a learning environment that is developmentally responsive to their strengths and needs.
+In Lower School, we helping students develop their academic, social, and emotional skills in a learning environment that is developmentally responsive to their strengths and needs.